carlynorama/tipsy-robot-swift/README.md

 Since `TrunkLine` requires `.macOS(.v12)` for now, so does this example.

 Also note that the reference to `TrunkLine` references a branch instead of a version number because it is my library and it's under development in tandem with this project.
 If working on a library at the same time as using it in a project `swift package update` forces your project to go fetch the newest version.
+If that still is not enough, delete the `.build` folder, but that may be an indicator

 3) Note that the `swift package init` command created two directories (`Sources/your_bot_project_name`) and made a file called `your_bot_project_name.swift` in that file is a function that looks like: